-ТНЕМЕ SUMMARY OF ISSUES RAISED AT CONSULTATION PLANNING RESPONSE 1 Public open space 1.1 The village is located within a short distance of the Cowra Township and relies on this centre for public recreation.
+ТНЕМЕ SUMMARY OF ISSUES RAISED AT CONSULTATION PLANNING RESPONSE ACTION TIMEFRAME 1 Public open space 1.1 The village is located within a short distance of the Cowra Township and relies on this centre for public recreation.
 There are no opportunities within village limits for active public recreation (playgrounds etc).
 Residents are keen to explore possible opportunities through alternate uses of the railway corridor or a more practical and safe use of the TSR separating the main road and the village.
-1.1 Noonbinna is one of the Shire's smaller villages, which creat challenge for the provision of active public recreation, even lower order scale.
-There is a pocket of Crown Land located Village limits and whilst the site is currently under lease arrangement, it represents one of the only possible locations the provision of a playground facility or similar.
-This project considered worthy of further investigation by Council and shi be included for consideration in the 2021 Operational Plan review.

-reates a 1.1 en on a ed within Medium term (5-10 years) and / or as grant funding becomes available.
+1.1 Noonbinna is one of the Shire's smaller villages, which creates a challenge for the provision of active public recreation, even on a lower order scale.
+There is a pocket of Crown Land located within Village limits and whilst the site is currently under lease arrangement, it represents one of the only possible locations for the provision of a playground facility or similar.
+This project is considered worthy of further investigation by Council and should be included for consideration in the 2021 Operational Plan review.
+1.1 Medium term (5-10 years) and / or as grant funding becomes available.